Daojim/odin-recipes/README.md

 # odin-recipes
-The Odin Project's first project
+This is my attempt at The Odin Project's first "project"

+I have to make a HTML index page that links to other pages that contain a recipe.